jianjian97/Swiss-Geography-Master/README.md

 ## Program Structure

-### CHAPTER 0: IMPORT DATA AND PACKAGES
+### Chapter 0: Import data and packages
 This is a short introduction step to analyze the data and import all packages.
 This is an important step for the rest of the code to be executed correctly and without errors.

-### CHAPTER 1: PRELIMINARY STEPS TO CREATE THE MAP
-In our first part we want to build a map, we prepare all the necessary data in this chapter.

-### CHAPTER 2: CREATE THE MAP WITH MARKERS
+* Packages imported: pandas, folium, random, tkinter, json, numpy, locale, json
+* Data imported: Population.xlsx, Coordinates.xlsx
+All needed for the further illustration purpose of the map.
+The data includes all population numbers for the cantons and all coordinates for the pointers (mountains, capitals).
+We run some cross-checks that everything just appears once and there is no duplicates.

+### Chapter 1: Preliminary steps to create the map
+As first part of the game we want to create a map where the user will find red marker for the location of all Swiss cantons' capitals and blue marker for some Swiss Mountains/Glaciers.
+To show the map we use the folium package.
+For creating the marker on the map, we use the .marker function.
+We also want that when the user clicks on the marker, a message appears with the population of the canton.
+In this chapter, we prepare the text message in the marker.

+### Chapter 2: Create the map with markers
+At this stage, we now have our sentences and in our coordinates file, we have the coordinates of all cantons' capital in Switzerland.
+We can proceed and create the markers in folium.

+Markers need the following elements:
+* Coordinates: We find those by using our coordinates file, we know that the fourth column contains the latitutde data and the fith colum the longitude data.
+We use the brackets to find the relevant longitude and latitude for the relevant canton [line,column].
+* Popup: We want then to specify the text that is written when the user click on the marker (popup).
+For this we created our list of sentences.
+Now to be easier to read the code,we specify the popup outside the folium.Marker() function (but it could be written inside directly).
+We define our popup using the folium.Popup() function.
+Please note that we use the max_width= and min_width= to definie the size of the box of our popup.
+* Icon: We want our map to be pretty, so let's define our icon.
+(We found some information using the help(folium.Icon) function.
+Our map is informative so we want to have an icone with a "i" and therefore select the icon "info-sign" and also want to mark it red, for the user to see the marker well.

-We create an interactive map, where the user can click on different locations and gain information.
+We also create an interactive map, where the user can click on different locations and gain information.

 ### CHAPTER 3: CHECK WHAT YOU LEARNED
 We make a small pre-quiz for the user and show him the answer on the map for him to learn.